-Checklist Have you told your staff about the emergency plan?
-Have you informed pupils, students and visitors about what to do in an emergency?
-Have you identified people nominated to do a particular task?
+Checklist Have you told your staff about the emergency plan, including the identity of people you have nominated to do a particular task?
 Have you given staff information about any dangerous substances?
 Do you have arrangements for informing temporary or agency staff?
 Do you have arrangements for informing other employers whose staff are guest workers in your premises, such as maintenance contractors and cleaners?
-Have you co-ordinated your fire safety arrangements with other responsible people in the building?
-Have you recorded details of any information or instructions you have given and the details of any arrangements for co-operation and co-ordination with others?
+Have you informed guests and visitors about what to do in an emergency?
+Have you co-ordinated your fire safety arrangements with other responsible people and with any contractors in the building?
+Have you recorded details of any information or instructions you have co-ordination with others?